Exchangeability type properties of asset prices: Swap-invariance for L evy models

-\begin{remark}[Square integrable case and covariance] Condition~(1) in Theorem~\ref{th:inv-div-gen-quant-inv} (resp.\ Theorem~\ref{th:inv-div-gen-quant-inv-lin}) yields a certain restriction on the correlation structure coming from the centred Gaussian term for $n\geq 3$, while for $n=2$ there are no restrictions.
+\begin{remark}[Square integrable case and covariance] Condition~(1) in Theorem~\ref{th:inv-div-prime} yields a certain restriction on the correlation structure arising from the centred Gaussian term for $n\geq 3$, while for $n=2$ there are no restrictions.
 In order to relax the restrictions also for higher-dimensional models, it is useful to introduce a jump component.
-Assume that $\int_{\|x\|>1}\|x\|^2d\nu(x)<\infty$, i.e.\ $(\xi,\zeta)$ (resp.\ $\xi$) is square-integrable.
-Then the covariance matrix of $(\xi,\zeta)$ (resp.\ $\xi$) has elements
+Assume that $\int_{\|x\|>1}\|x\|^2d\nu(x)<\infty$, i.e.\ $(\xi,\zeta)$ is square-integrable.
+Then the covariance matrix of $(\xi,\zeta)$ has elements